thisorthat12/EmailReminder/README.md

 The Isar database is used to store the items locally in the Flutter application.

+How to reproduce this project

+You will need an AWS account in order to create the Lambda, Step Function and API Gateway.

 Further improvements
 Make it possible to set sender and recipient emails.